 - How do I recruit for interns at UTSA?

-The first step to reaching the greatest number of students is to post your internship in Handshake, our online job and internship database serving UTSA students.
+We invite you to share your internship opportunity on Handshake, our online job and internship database serving UTSA students.
+For more information on how to create a free account and post your internship, please visit our Employer Resources page.
 We ask that you include learning objectives in your internship description.
-The University Career Center also hosts many Signature Events and career-related events each semester to help you connect with students on campus about your opportunities.
-In addition, you can Build Your Own Brand, and participate in recruiting events that best fit your need.
+In addition to sharing your internship virtually, we invite you to engage students through career related events and additional recruitment opportunities.
 To discuss a more tailored recruiting plan, set up a Recruiting Consultation with our On-Campus Recruitment Manager.
-We also welcome you to participate in ongoing Internship events such as Internship Week, Internship Launch Party, and the annual Internship Poster Expo.
-You can even host a group of students at your organization through an Externship by completing the Employer Externship Request Form.
+Lastly, we welcome you to participate in ongoing Internship events such as Internship Week and the annual Internship Poster Expo.
+You can even host a group of students at your organization through an Externship by completing the Employer Externship Request Form or explore connecting with students for short term projects such as Micro-Internships.
+UTSA Alumni are invited to serve as Career Mentors through our Roadrunner Network.
 For more information on how to get involved, contact Internships@utsa.edu.

 - What is the difference between an internship and a part-time job?

 - Can I give academic credit for my internship?

 Academic credit for an internship is arranged directly with a student’s academic department.
 In order to qualify as a credit-bearing experience, the experience must fit the NACE internship criteria, as well as the academic department requirements.
 To confirm that your experience aligns with the department, identify the academic program of interest at https://www.utsa.edu/academics/ and contact the department directly with your request.
 Some departments have an Internship Coordinator identified under Faculty, however if you are unsure of who the department contact is, contact Internships@utsa.edu for assistance.

 - Developing an internship for the first time?